eriklumme/vaadin-data-demo/README.md

 Start the application either by running `org.vaadin.erik.Application` in your IDE or by running `mvn`.

+# The data views

+Each data view implements the master-detail view in a different way.
+The should all support the same functinality, which is:
+* List persons
+* Sort  persons
+* Insert a new person
+* Update an existing person
+* Throw an `OptimisticLockException` upon saving an existing entity if the version in the database is newer.

 ## jOOQ

 For your convenience, the generated jOOQ metadata is checked into the repository.